aduffy70/LabNotes/_posts/2017/2017-04-11-GST-isolation-with-Pierce-Glutathione-spin-columns.md

   * Samples for this test run...
 We have lots of Eastern Wild cytosol unambiguously labeled so we can use some of the same birds from the miRNA and mRNA studies.
 The Domestic cytosols aren't so clear, so we'll wait on those for til we can sort them out and be sure we are using samples from the right birds..
     * EW1 (AFB treated) and EW9 (control)
     * Using 4 tubes of cytosol (~750uL each) with a total protein concentration of approximately 25mg/mL (so about 75mg total protein for each sample).
 Note- this 25mg/mL estimate is based on the average concentration of a different set of cytosols.
 We don't have exact concentrations for these specific cytosols.
   * The last step is to remove the reduced glutathione from the isolated proteins.
 Is this necessary for what we are doing?
 Will it affect the mass spectronomy?
+We left them in for now.
   * Verifying that we successfully extracted GSTs (and little else)?
 Western blots?
 SDS-PAGE?
+We used SDS-PAGE.
     * On the absorbance checks of the wash step we reduced the absorbance by about 5 times (to about 0.1).
 Was that low enough to remove the other proteins or should we continue washes to get even lower absorbance?
+Based on the SDS-PAGE results, it looks like that was sufficient.

 # Nanodrop results